charlie-rasberry/shwidget/README.md

-Lightweight Windows tray app for customizable global hotkeys that silently launch specific apps—no scripting skills required and safe for gaming.
+Lightweight Windows tray app for customizable global hotkeys that silently launch specific apps—no scripting skills required and safe for anticheats unlike AutoHotKey etc :(